 Applying for funding can be daunting and frustrating.
-The process is intensely competitive, each funder has its own way of assessing applications, and it‘s not always obvious what funders are looking for.
+The process is intensely competitive, each funder has its own way of assessing applications, and it is not always obvious what funders are looking for.

 Researchers told us they spent one day a week preparing applications.
-This is how to maximise this time.
+Our toolkit shows you how to maximise this valuable time.

 Save time and improve the odds of being funded